nick097/Taskmanager1/README.md

 # Taskmanager1
-Taskmanager is a simple online application for creating, tracking and completing tasks or other important events
+##### Taskmanager is a simple online application for creating, tracking and completing tasks or other important events

 ### Built With

-python 3.8.2
+- python 3.8.2
-django 4.0.1
+- django 4.0.1
-Jinja2
+- Jinja2
-HTML
+- HTML
-Bootstrap
+- Bootstrap

-Operating system:
+-Operating system:
 Linux Ubuntu 20.04.4 LTS

 ### Установка